Obstructive Sleep Apnea in Children: Symptoms and Causes

 • School problems: Behavior problems and attention issues will undoubtedly lead to problems at school.
 The child might even unfairly be labeled as a troublemaker or slow learner.

-• Bedwetting: There can be several causes for bedwetting or nocturnal enuresis; however, a sleep study says that sleep apnea in children can leave them too tired to get up or cause them to sleep through the discomfort.
+• Bedwetting: There can be several causes for bedwetting or nocturnal enuresis; however, it’s possible for sleep apnea in children to leave them too tired to get up or cause them to sleep through the discomfort.

 While your child may exhibit one or more of these symptoms if they have sleep apnea, it is always best to seek a professional opinion.
 The cause may not be sleep apnea as several issues can easily cause these symptoms.
 Your family doctor or sleep specialist is best for a diagnosis.